WellsSA/booking-assessment/CHECKLIST_FEATURES.md

 Implement a well-structured react with:
 - Typescript: for data structure documentation and project maintenance.
 - Prettier + ESlint + Editor Config: Providing proper linting and ensuring code patterns through the team.
+- Atomic Desing: For better organizing the component hierarchy.

 ### Global state management